-The political rights and civil liberties of Gaza Strip residents are severely constrained by multiple layers of interference.
+The political rights and civil liberties of Gaza Strip residents are severely constrained.
 Israel’s de facto blockade of the territory, along with its periodic military incursions and rule of law violations, has imposed serious hardship on the civilian population, as has Egypt’s tight control over the southern border.
 The Islamist political and militant group Hamas gained control of Gaza in 2007, following its victory in the preceding year’s legislative elections and a subsequent conflict with Fatah, the ruling party in the West Bank.
-The unresolved schism between Hamas and the Fatah-led Palestinian Authority (PA) in the West Bank has contributed to legal confusion and repeated postponement of elections, which have not been held in Gaza since 2006.
+The unresolved schism between Hamas and the Fatah-led Palestinian Authority (PA) has contributed to legal confusion and repeated postponement of elections, which have not been held in Gaza since 2006.

 POLITICAL RIGHTS: 3 / 40

 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 0 / 4